Marine Boyer: Junior

-Senior
+Senior gymnastics career

 2016

 Boyer became age-eligible for senior competition in 2016.
 She made her senior international debut at the City of Jesolo Trophy and finished fourth on the balance beam with a score of 14.700, only 0.050 points behind bronze-medalist Aly Raisman.
 She was then selected to compete at the Olympic Test Event alongside Marine Brevet, Loan His, Anne Kuhm, Oréane Lechenault, Louise Vanhille.
 The team finished fourth and qualified for a team spot for the Olympic Games.
 She won her first World Cup title on the balance beam at the Varna World Challenge Cup.
 At the European Championships, she competed alongside Marine Brevet, Loan His, Oréane Lechenault, and Alison Lepin, and they won the bronze medal which was France's first European team medal since 2008.
 Boyer won the silver medal on the balance beam with a score of 14.600, behind Aliya Mustafina and ahead of Catalina Ponor.
 Then at the French Championships, she won the gold medal in the all-around and the balance beam and placed sixth on the uneven bars.

 Boyer was selected to represent France at the 2016 Summer Olympics alongside Marine Brevet, Loan His, Oréane Lechenault, and Louise Vanhille.
 Boyer said prior to the Olympics that her goal was to qualify for a final.
 During the qualification round, the French team finished eleventh, and Boyer qualified for the balance beam final in seventh place with a score of 14.600.
 In the balance beam final, she finished fourth with a score of 14.600, only 0.133 points behind bronze medalist Simone Biles.